DILCISBoard/E-ARK-AIP/index.md

 > structural metadata showing the order of the pages; these 13 files constitute
 > the representation. [@premis3.0-2017]"

-According to the CSIP, representations are an important concept for all types of IPs.
+According to the CSIP, representations are relevant for all types of IPs.
 Regarding the AIP format, in addition to the organization and storage of the representations, it is important that representations which are generated during the AIP's life cycle are managed and documented in such a way that